AndreMashukov/express-sequelize-api/README.md

 # Rest Api

 ## Description
-This is an Restful API which uses Node.js and Mysql.
+This is a Restful API template which uses Node.js and Mysql.

 ##### Routing         : Express
 ##### ORM Database    : Sequelize